Context-Aware Timewise VAEs for Real-Time Vehicle Trajectory Prediction: Conclusion

 \section{Conclusion}

-We have introduced ContextVAE, a fast and lightweight approach for context-aware vehicle trajectory prediction.
+We introduce ContextVAE, a {real-time} for context-aware vehicle trajectory prediction.
 ContextVAE relies on a timewise VAE architecture and employs a map encoding module that performs observation encoding in a unified and socially-aware way.
-We show that our approach provides high-fidelity, map-compliant predictions on a variety of heterogeneous datasets, capturing the multi-modal nature of vehicle motions and their interactions with neighbor agents.
-We note that the model performance can be further improved by leveraging post-processing techniques like final position clustering~\cite{socialvae2022} and bootstrap aggregation~\cite{varadarajan2022multipath++}, at the cost of higher running times.
-An interesting avenue for future work is to account for dynamic environmental information like traffic lights in the observation encoding scheme by introducing local maps timewisely.
-It is also worth exploring how map representation influences context encoding and model performance, including trying alternative ways of map rasterization and using vectorized road graphs to capture contextual features.
+We show that our approach provides high-fidelity, map-compliant predictions on a variety of heterogeneous datasets, capturing the multi-modal nature of vehicle motions and their interactions with neighbor agents. {We note that the model performance can be further improved by leveraging post-processing techniques like clustering approaches~\cite{deo2020p2t,socialvae2022}, ensemble models~\cite{varadarajan2022multipath++,gilles2022gohome}, and other recently proposed schemes~\cite{kamenev2022predictionnet,gilles2021home}, at the cost of higher running times.} Interesting avenues for future work are to account for dynamic environmental information like traffic lights in the observation encoding scheme by introducing local maps timewisely, {and sampling trajectories from the \emph{joint} distribution over a full set of agents through interactive trajectory prediction~\cite{espinoza2022deep,sun2022m2i}}.
+It is also worth exploring how map representation influences context encoding and model performance, including trying alternative ways of map rasterization and using vectorized road graphs. {As it stands, our proposed dual-attention mechanism for RNN-based observation encoding enables high-fidelity predictions with low latency, adding value to existing approaches for map and agent state fusion.
+Combined with a timewise VAE architecture, the resulting ContextVAE approach can serve as a strong baseline for real-time vehicle trajectory prediction and inspire future work on VAE-based models. }

 \includepdf[pages=-]{appendix_pdf}